Form SK479, Saskatchewan Credit

 -

-a sporting activity that provides exposure, training. or participation in any game or physical activity that occurs in an organized and competitive environment, involves large muscle groups, requires strategy, physical training and mental preparation; and has an outcome determined by established rules and not by chance
+a sporting activity that provides exposure, training, or participation in any game or physical activity that occurs in an organized and competitive environment, involves large muscle groups, requires strategy, physical training, and mental preparation, and that has an outcome determined by established rules and not by chance

 -